veggiemonk/awesome-docker/README.md

 * [LogJam](https://github.com/gocardless/logjam) (Logjam is a log forwarder designed to listen on a local port, receive log entries over UDP, and forward these messages on to a log collection server (such as logstash).) by [@gocardless](https://github.com/gocardless)
 * [Logspout](https://github.com/gliderlabs/logspout) (Log routing for Docker container logs) by [@gliderlabs][gliderlabs]
 * [Logsene for Docker][spm] Monitoring of Metrics, Events and Logs implemented in Node.js.
 Integrated [logagent-js](https://github.com/sematext/logagent-js) to detect and parse various log formats. [@sematext][sematext]
+* [Out-of-the-box Host/Container Monitoring/Logging/Alerting Stack](https://github.com/uschtwill/docker_monitoring_logging_alerting) Docker host and container monitoring, logging and alerting out of the box using cAdvisor, Prometheus, Grafana for monitoring, Elasticsearch, Kibana and Logstash for logging and elastalert and Alertmanager for alerting.
+Set up in 5 Minutes.

 ## Deployment and Infrastructure